sftsrv/structured-html/README.md

 // use the DOM to parse it from a string const html = new DOMParser().parseFromString(htmlText, "text/html").body;

-// the convertHtmlToBlocks function takes an HTML ELement and returns the structured HTML content const blocks = convertHtmlToBlocks(html);
+// the convertHtmlToStructuredContents function takes an HTML ELement and returns the structured HTML content const blocks = convertHtmlToStructuredContents(html);
 ```